SeekingFor/jfniki/readme.txt

 IDEA: Ditch human readable name <--> SSK fixup and generate arbitrary names from
       SSK public key hash (== big number). <n_first>*<m_middle>*<o_last> == big number let n = 1000, m = 1000,  o == 1000 => ????
 [NOT QUITE.
 LOOK UP Combinatorics]
+IDEA: Staking.  add a biss message that says "I say this version is good"
+      not "I published this version".
+Add feedback in UI to show how many nyms staked a given version.
+IDEA: Wikibot ng.
+Just uses its FMS trust info to decide which version is the latest and
+      send a "Stake" biss message for it.
 ---
 Fixed bugs:
 2ce3a4499a2c: BUG: No way to create an empty wiki from the UI. [requested by a real user]